 The title screen uses some very, very basic graphics.
 Specific visual differences include:

 - There's no background at all - the final adds a nice skyline of Angel Island Zone.
-This also means no Tails (and Knuckles in the Sonic 3 & Knuckles expansion) or Tornado.
+This also means no Tails (and Knuckles in Sonic 3 & Knuckles) or Tornado.

 - Incidentally, the text reading "Sonic the Hedgehog" below the logo is finalized - this simple text carried its way into the final build of the game.

-- Entering the button combination Up, Up, Down, Down, Up, Up will enable Debug Mode.
+- Pressing Up, Up, Down, Down, Up, Up will enable Debug Mode.

 - There are no menu options.
 Pressing Start automatically sends the player to the Level Select.

 - Using the patch code FFFFD0:0000 will disable Level Select.
 Doing so will allow the game to immediately start on Zone 1 as in Sonic 1 and Sonic 2.
 This does not disable the soft reset (pause, A) or frame advance (pause, B) functions, however.